Faculty Contact

 "What are the lodging arrangements? "

-Attendees will be housed on the UCLA campus in the DeNeve Commons, just a few minutes' walk from the UCLA faculty center, where the course is held.
+Attendees will be housed on the UCLA campus in the DeNeve Commons, just a few minutes' walk from the classroom.
 In general, there will be two, same sex, people per room.

 "I am interested in attending the summer neuroimaging school, but I have already submitted two papers to a conference that conflicts.
 How can I access the web simulcast, and do you have archives of previous years? "

-We will be using Livestream to webcast our program.
+We will be using UCLA's services to webcast our program.
 However, the link will not be posted until shortly before the course begins - perhaps a week.
 At that time, it will be prominent on the course web pages, as well as at www.BrainMapping.org.
-Last summer's program can be found at http://www.brainmapping.org/Live.php but is unfortunately somewhat incomplete.
+Last summer's program can be found online.
 We are not videographers, but we are improving steadily.

 Return to course web site